Temurgugu/tgugushvili/content/en/project/ndctracker/index.md

 * <gvantsa.salukvadze955@sps.tsu.edu.ge> (Georgia)

-The Project is financed by [Bund für Umwelt und Naturschutz Deutschland e.V.
-(BUND)](https://www.bund.net/), Kaiserin-Augusta-Allee 5, 10553 Berlin, Germany
+This project is part of the [International Climate Initiative (IKI)](https://www.international-climate-initiative.com/en?iki_cookie_check=1).
+[The Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)](https://www.bmu.de/en/) supports this initiative on the basis of a decision adopted by the German Bundestag.
+The study is commissioned by [Bund für Umwelt und Naturschutz Deutschland e.V.
+(BUND)](https://www.bund.net/).